-3.2.3.3 Support Bracket #4038.1: This bracket is similar to the 4021.1 bracket but is designed for lighter loads and is only used with the helical pile system on existing structures to support axial compressive loads.
+3.2.2.3 Support Bracket #4038.1: This bracket is similar to the 4021.1 bracket but is designed for lighter loads and is only used with the helical pile system on existing structures to support axial compressive loads.
 The bracket is constructed of a 3/8-inch-thick (9.5 mm) steel plate bent to a 90-degree angle seat measuring 10 inches wide (254 mm) by 9 inches (229 mm) long on the horizontal leg and 7 inches (178 mm) long on the vertical leg.
-The seat is welded to a $3^{1}/{2}$ -inch-outside-diameter (89 mm) steel bracket sleeve.
-The 2[']/8-inch-outside-diameter (73 mm) pile is inserted through the bracket sleeve.
-Once the $2^{7}/{8}$ -inch-outside-diameter (73 mm) pile has been installed, the pile is cut approximately 6 inches above the bracket.
-Two 1-inch-diameter (25 mm) all-thread bolts are installed in matching nuts which are factory-welded to each side of the bracket sleeve.
+The seat is welded to a 31/2-inch-outside-diameter (89 mm) steel bracket sleeve.
+The 27/8-inch-outside-diameter (73 mm) pile is inserted through the bracket sleeve.
+Once the 21/8-inchoutside-diameter (73 mm) pile has been installed, the pile is cut approximately 6 inches above the bracket.
+Two 1-inchdiameter (25 mm) all-thread bolts are installed in matching nuts which are factory-welded to each side of the bracket sleeve.
 A 3/4-inch-thick (19 mm) support strap is then placed over the all-thread bolts and centered on top of the pile.
-The support strap is then attached to the bracket with two 1-inch (25 mm) hex nuts screwed down on the allthreads.
-Figure 6 shows additional details.
+The support strap is then attached to the bracket with two 1-inch (25 mm) hex nuts screwed down on the all-threads.
+Figure 4 shows additional details.

-3.2.3.4 Support Bracket #4039.1: This is a low-profile bracket used to underpin existing structures to support axial compressive loads where the bottom of the footing is approximately 6 inches to 10 inches below grade.
-The bracket is constructed of a 3/8-inch-thick (9.5 mm) steel plate measuring 10 inches (254 mm) wide by 6.75 inches (172 mm) long, factory-welded to a 41/2-inch-outsidediameter (114 mm) steel bracket sleeve.
-The external guide sleeve, a $3^{1}/{2}$ -inch-outside-diameter (89 mm) steel pipe, is inserted through the bracket sleeve.
-The 21/8-inch-outsidediameter (73 mm) pile is inserted through the external guide sleeve.
-Once the $2'/{8}$ -inch-outside-diameter (73 mm) pile has been installed, the pile is cut approximately 6 inches above the bracket.
-Two 1-inch-diameter (25 mm) all-thread bolts are installed in matching hex nuts which are factorywelded to each side of the bracket sleeve.
-A 3/4-inch-thick (19 mm) support strap is then placed over the all-thread bolts and centered on top of the pile.
+3.2.2.4 Support Bracket #4039.1: This is a low-profile bracket used to underpin existing structures to support axial compressive loads where the bottom of the footing is approximately 6 inches to 10 inches below grade.
+The bracket is constructed of a 3/8-inch-thick (9.5 mm) steel plate measuring 10 inches (254 mm) wide by 6.75 inches (172 mm) long, factory-welded to a $4^{1}/{2}$ -inch-outsidediameter (114 mm) steel bracket sleeve.
+The external guide sleeve, a 31/2-inch-outside-diameter (89 mm) steel pipe, is inserted through the bracket sleeve.
+The 2'/8-inch-outsidediameter (73 mm) pile is inserted through the external guide sleeve.
+Once the 21/8-inch-outside-diameter (73 mm) pile has been installed, the pile is cut approximately 6 inches above the bracket.
+Two 1-inch-diameter (25 mm) all-thread bolts are installed in matching hex nuts which are factory-welded to each side of the bracket sleeve.
+A 3/4-inchthick (19 mm) support strap is then placed over the all-thread bolts and centered on top of the pile.
 The support strap is then attached to the bracket with two 1-inch (25 mm) hex nuts screwed down on the all-threads.
-This bracket can be used with both the helical and driven pile systems.
-Figure 7 shows additional details.
+Figure 5 shows additional details.